ignaciomosca/ChessChallenge/README.md

 # Usage

-The proposed solution creates the initial condition from a prompt-based wizard
+The proposed solution creates the initial conditions from a prompt-based wizard

 # Dependencies